abap2UI5/docs/docs/addons/srtti.md

 <i class="fa-brands fa-github"></i> [S-RTTI on GitHub](https://github.com/sandraros/S-RTTI)

-In abap2UI5 musst du nicht nowendigerweise dein datenmodell zur designtime typisieren.
-Du kannst genuso gut auch mit generischen datenreferencen arbetien und zur laufzeit auf basis diene programmlogik iene typisierung vornehmen.
-Das ist zum Beispiel bei tabellen interessant um je nach user eingabe unterschiedliche spaleten anzuzeigen.

-abap2UI5 serializes your app instances to ensure stateless behavior in client communication.
-Unfortunately, the sap standard transformation features are limited, for example not supporting local types created at runtime.
-Fortunately the project S-RTTI fills this gap.
+In abap2UI5, you don’t necessarily need to type your data model at design time.
+You can just as easily work with generic data references and apply typing at runtime based on your program logic.
+This is particularly useful for tables where, depending on user input, you may want to display different columns. abap2UI5 serializes your app instances to ensure stateless behavior in client communication.
+Unfortunately, the SAP standard transformation features are limited; for example, they do not support local types created at runtime.
+If you encounter problems, the project S-RTTI fills this gap and can assist you.

 #### Normal